ststefa/saf/docs/operating.rst

-OPERATING
+Operating
 ---------
-SAF uses a single command called (/app/saf/bin/) "saf".
-The functionality is clustered into command groups like e.g. "app" for application commands or "repo" for repository commands.
+SAF uses a single command called `(/app/saf/bin/)saf`.
+The functionality is clustered into command groups like e.g. `app` for application commands or `repo` for repository commands.

 Online help is available on all levels.
-I.e. "saf -h" will show general help about using saf. "saf app -h" will explain the commands in the app group and "saf app start -h" will show detailed help for starting applications.
+I.e. `saf -h` will show general help about using saf. "saf app -h" will explain the commands in the app group and "saf app start -h" will show detailed help for starting applications.